 Setting Up by Draggingedit

 You can also set up binding between parameters by dragging.
 To bind parameters using the mouse, always drag the bind master to the bind reference.
 Drag the parameter name from the bind master's parameter dialog into the parameter name or entry field of the bind reference parameter.
 In the case of multi-value parameters, drag the name of the bind master onto the name of the bind reference.
 Once you have done this, select Bind from the popup menu that appears.

 When binding a custom menu parameter to another menu parameter, you will usually want to duplicate the options in the other menu.
 This is easily achieved using the

 menuSource member.
 Using the Component Editor Dialog (or Python), write an expression in the custom parameter's

 menuSource that points to the parameter whose menu you want to duplicate.
 Note: this is done automatically when you drag a menu parameter into the Component Editor's parameter area and choose a bind or reference option in the pop-up menu.

 Binding Other Object Attributes and Properties (bind tuples)edit

 You can also bind to named object attributes like the text of a Text DAT.
 The expression format is a 2 part tuple, called a bind tuple, in the format:

 (op('text1'), 'text'), or

 Note: this only works bi-directionally with attributes that are Dependable.
-If you find an attribute you need to bind to that is not dependable, please post in the forums.
+If you find a TouchDesigner attribute you need to bind to that is not dependable, please post in the forums.